Yom Tov guide · this fall 5787 / 2026

 Rosh Hashana hotel booking in Jerusalem moves faster than any other Yom Tov period.
 The combination of Rosh Hashana, Yom Kippur, and Sukkos within a four-week window means families often want to book all three in sequence — and the hotels fill accordingly.
 Families who contact us by Nissan are in a strong position; families who wait until summer are often choosing from what remains.

-All four JRM-booked hotels accommodate Rosh Hashana stays with Yom Tov meal programs and in-hotel or nearby minyan options.
-The right placement depends on your family's nusach, neighborhood preference, and kashrus standard.
+All four of the kosher hotels in Jerusalem we book accommodate Rosh Hashana stays with Yom Tov meal programs and in-hotel or nearby minyan options.
+The right placement depends on your family's nusach, neighborhood preference, and kashrus standard — and, for families set on walking to the Wall on Yom Tov, on which hotels are closest to the Kotel.

 Hotel shuls are typically open for Yamim Noraim, but Jerusalem's density of outstanding shuls is itself one of the reasons to come for Rosh Hashana.
 Within a short walk of any JRM hotel, families can find Ashkenaz, Sefard, Mizrachi, Chasidish (by dynasty), Yekke, and Sephardi minyanim — often multiple options within the same nusach.